Ian McCulloch (singer): Career

-In 1988, McCulloch left the group to pursue a solo career under the impression the Bunnymen would be laid to rest, if only temporarily.
-When the remaining Bunnymen continued using the name with new singer Noel Burke, the split became permanent with McCulloch referring to the band as "Echo & the Bogusmen".
+In 1988, McCulloch left the group to pursue a solo career under the impression that the Bunnymen would be laid to rest, if only temporarily.
+When the remaining Bunnymen continued using the name with new lead vocalist Noel Burke, the break-up became more permanent with McCulloch referring to the band as "Echo & the Bogusmen".

-In 1990, McCulloch released the album Candleland which reflected a more mature outlook on the world, owing to the recent deaths of McCulloch's father and Pete de Freitas, and peaked at number 18 on the UK Albums Chart.
+In 1989, McCulloch released his debut solo studio album Candleland which reflected a more mature outlook on the world, owing to the recent deaths of McCulloch's father and Pete de Freitas, and peaked at number 18 on the UK Albums Chart.
 It yielded two Modern Rock Tracks hits, "Proud to Fall" (No. 1 for 4 weeks) and "Faith and Healing".
-The album Mysterio was released in 1992 as the public's interest in the former Bunnyman was waning and sold less than its predecessor.
+McCulloch's second solo album Mysterio was released in 1992 as the public's interest in the former Bunnyman was waning and sold less than its predecessor.
 Shortly after, McCulloch left the public eye to devote more time to his family.

 In 1993, McCulloch partnered with Johnny Marr of the Smiths, writing an album's worth of material.
 McCulloch has credited Marr with helping him regain his lost confidence and rejuvenating his desire to create music.
 When it was suggested that Will Sergeant be brought in to work on the songs, the tapes were allegedly stolen from a courier van preventing Sergeant from offering any input.

-The rekindling of the relationship between McCulloch and Sergeant led to the formation of Electrafixion in 1994.
-The band released the album Burned which peaked at number 38 in the UK and included the top-30 hit "Sister Pain".
+The rekindling of the relationship between McCulloch and Sergeant led to the formation of the alternative rock band Electrafixion in 1994.
+They released their debut and sole studio album Burned which peaked at number 38 in the UK and included the top-30 hit "Sister Pain".
 The band soon found themselves performing set lists composed of half Electrafixion songs and half Echo & the Bunnymen songs.

-In 1997, Echo & the Bunnymen reformed and released the album Evergreen to positive reviews and chart success.
+In 1997, Echo & the Bunnymen reformed and released their seventh studio album Evergreen to positive reviews and chart success.
 Evergreen made the top 10 of the UK Albums Chart and the single "Nothing Lasts Forever" reached No. 8 on the UK Singles Chart.
-The reformed Bunnymen have since recorded several further albums, the most recent being Meteorites which was released in 2014.
+The reformed Bunnymen have since recorded several further albums, the most recent being The Stars, the Oceans & the Moon which was released in 2018.